Factbox: Key facts on Taiwan-China relations ahead of Taiwan elections

 - China and Taiwan have nearly gone to war several times since 1949, most recently ahead of the 1996 presidential election.
 Then, China carried out missile tests in waters close to the island hoping to prevent people voting for Lee Teng-hui, who China suspected of harboring pro-independence views.
 Lee won by a landslide.

-- Taiwan says China has thousands of short- and medium-range ballistic missiles as well as cruise missiles pointed at Taiwan, and that China runs a sophisticated online misinformation campaign to support China-friendly candidates.
+- Taiwan says China has thousands of short- and medium-range ballistic missiles as well as cruise missiles pointed at Taiwan, and that China runs a sophisticated online disinformation campaign to support China-friendly candidates.

 China denies trying to meddle in the elections.